epagris/flexPTP/README.md

 _All above example projects uses FreeRTOS and/or CMSIS OS2 except for the Linux and specific OS-less examples._

 ## Requirements

 Apart from the access to a working C compiler, only the following two criteria must be met to compile flexPTP:

-- The library relies on some operating system services, an embedded operating system is required to integrate the library.
-Any embedded operating system with a [CMSIS OS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) wrapper is supported.
-Besides, [FreeRTOS](https://www.freertos.org/) (API) is supported out-of-the-box.
+- Although, the library can operate with OS-less systems, it is recommended to use an embedded operating system to gain better control over scheduling and internal message queueing.
+Any embedded OS with a [CMSIS OS2](https://arm-software.github.io/CMSIS_5/RTOS2/html/index.html) wrapper is supported.
+Besides, [FreeRTOS](https://www.freertos.org/) API is supported out-of-the-box.
 As an experimental feature, Linux is also supported!
 - A compatible network stack library and target platform Ethernet driver is required.
 Currently [Lightweight IP](https://github.com/lwip-tcpip/lwip) (lwip) and [EtherLib](https://gitea.epagris.com/epagris/EtherLib) are supported. as an experimental feature, the POSIX socket API is also supported!

 ## Porting and options